gradle/gradle/subprojects/docs/src/docs/release/notes.md

-Gradle 2.8 delivers performance improvements and a collection of general fixes and enhancments.
+Gradle 2.8 delivers performance improvements and a collection of general fixes and enhancements.

 Large builds with many source files should see major improvements in incremental build speed.
-This release also brings faster build script compilation, faster source compilation when using the new continuous mode, and general performance improvements that apply to all builds.
+This release also brings faster build script compilation, faster source compilation when using continuous build, and general performance improvements that apply to all builds.

-Building upon the recent releases, this release brings more improvements to the new Gradle TestKit.
+Building upon the recent releases, this release brings more improvements to the [Gradle TestKit](userguide/test_kit.html).
 It is now easier to inject plugins under test into test builds.

-Work continues on the new "managed model".
+Work continues on the new [managed model](userguide/new_model.html).
 This release brings richer modelling capabilities along with interoperability improvements when dynamically depending on rule based tasks.

 A Gradle release would not be complete without contributions from the wonderful Gradle community.